The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 Max clock offset enforcement

 CockroachDB requires moderate levels of clock synchronization to preserve data consistency.
-For this reason, when a node detects that its clock is out of synch with at least half of the other nodes in the cluster by 80% of the maximum offset allowed (500ms by default), it crashes immediately.
+For this reason, when a node detects that its clock is out of sync with at least half of the other nodes in the cluster by 80% of the maximum offset allowed (500ms by default), it crashes immediately.

 This avoids the risk of violating serializable consistency and causing stale reads and write skews, but it's important to prevent clocks from drifting too far in the first place by running NTP or other clock synchronization software on each node.